-Any court with proper jurisdiction, including the Tax Court, can order the IRS to refund any part of a tax deficiency that the IRS collects from you during a period when the IRS is not permitted to assess, or to levy or engage in any court proceeding to collect that tax deficiency.
-In addition, the court can order a refund of any part of a tax deficiency that is not at issue in your appeal to the court.
+Any court with proper jurisdiction, including the Tax Court, can order the IRS to refund any part of a tax deficiency that the IRS collects from you during a period when the IRS is not permitted to assess that deficiency, or to levy or engage in any court proceeding to collect that deficiency.
+In addition, the court can order a refund of any part of an overpayment determined by the Tax Court that is not at issue on appeal to a higher court.
 The court can order these refunds before its decision on the case is final.